---

-that Gateway host, then restart the Gateway.
+configure it on that host, then restart the Gateway.
+It ships with no routes

 ## Configure routes